-The 2020 Annual Meeting of Stockholders of Fidus Investment Corporation (the "Company") will be held at the Thompson Chicago Hotel, 21 E. Bellevue Place, Chicago, Illinois 60611, on Thursday, June 4, 2020 at 9:00 a.m.
+The 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Fidus Investment Corporation (the "Company") will be held at 1603 Orrington Avenue, Suite 1005, Evanston, Illinois, 60201, on Thursday, June 8, 2023 at 8:30 a.m.
 (Central Time) for the following purposes:

-- 1. To elect two Class III directors to serve until their successors have been duly elected and qualified (Proposal No. 1); - 2.
+- 1. To elect two Class III directors to serve until the 2026 annual meeting of stockholders and their respective successor has been duly elected and qualified (Proposal No. 1); - 2.
 To approve a proposal to authorize the Company, subject to the approval of the Company's Board of Directors, to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current net asset value per share, subject to certain conditions as set forth in this proxy statement (including that the cumulative number of shares sold pursuant to such authority does not exceed 25% of its then outstanding common stock immediately prior to each such sale) (Proposal No. 2); and - 3.
 To transact such other business as may properly come before the meeting, or any adjournments or postponements thereof.

-You have the right to receive notice of and to vote at the meeting if you were a stockholder of record at the close of business on March 13, 2020.
-Whether or not you expect to be present in person at the meeting, please vote by signing the enclosed proxy card and returning it promptly in the self-addressed envelope provided or, alternatively, by calling the toll-free telephone number or using the Internet as described on the proxy card.
+You have the right to receive notice of and to vote at the Annual Meeting if you were a stockholder of record at the close of business on March 17, 2023.
+Whether or not you expect to be present in person at the Annual Meeting, please vote by signing the enclosed proxy card and returning it promptly in the self-addressed envelope provided or, alternatively, by calling the toll-free telephone number or using the Internet as described on the proxy card.
 If a broker or other nominee holds your shares in "street name," your broker has enclosed a voting instruction form, which you should use to vote those shares.
 The voting instruction form indicates whether you have the option to vote those shares by telephone or by using the Internet.
 In the event there are not sufficient votes for a quorum or to approve or ratify any of the foregoing proposals at the time of the Annual Meeting, the Annual Meeting may be adjourned in order to permit further solicitation of proxies by the Company.